3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 But here’s what most people miss:

-These nutrients support the exact pathways longevity enthusiasts care about — NAD+ production, mitochondrial stability, sirtuin activation, senescence, AMPK activation, inflammation, cellular resilience — with far greater biological relevance.
+These nutrients support the exact pathways longevity enthusiasts care about — NAD+ production, mitochondrial stability, sirtuin activation, senescence, AMPK activation, inflammation, cellular resilience — and do so in ways that are more directly relevant to neural and ocular tissues.

-- Saffron activates AMPK and is ideal for those managing glaucoma or macular degeneration
+• Saffron activates AMPK and is ideal for those managing eye pressure or macular concerns

 They may not be as trendy or hyped.
 But they’re real, reliable and clinically meaningful; not just for whole body health, but for the long-term resilience of your eyes.

-In other words: they do the longevity work people hope NMN, resveratrol and berberine will do, while also supporting the vision system comprehensively.
+In other words: they do much of the longevity work people hope NMN, resveratrol and berberine will do, while also supporting the vision system in a broad, biologically grounded way.

 In Summary